bhauman/rebel-readline/rebel-readline/README.md

 you need to supply this service.

-The mose common service is the `rebel-readline.services.impl.local-clojure-service` that uses the local clojure process to provide this functionality and its a good example of how a service works.
+The mose common service is the `rebel-readline.services.impl.local-clojure-service` which uses the local clojure process to provide this functionality and its a good example of how a service works.

 https://github.com/bhauman/rebel-readline/blob/master/rebel-readline/src/rebel_readline/service/impl/local_clojure_service.clj

-In general its better if the service is querying the Clojure process where the eventual repl eval takes place.
+In general, it's much better if the service is querying the Clojure process where the eventual repl eval takes place.

-This service doesn't necessarily have to query the environment that the readline results are being sent to for evaluation.
+However, the service doesn't necessarily have to query the same environment that the REPL is using for evaluation.
 A great deal of functionality can be supplied by the local clojure process if necessary.
 This could be helpful when you have a Clojurey repl process and you don't have a Service for it.
 In this case you can just use a `local-clojure-service` or perhaps a simpler service.
 If you do this you can expect less than optimal results but multiline editing, syntax highlighting, auto indenting will all work.